 Being arrested for theft in Texas is an upsetting experience.
 No matter what the circumstances, you are likely to feel frightened, and powerless against law enforcement and prosecution.
+Although many theft offenses are filed as misdemeanors, being convicted of any theft can make it very difficult to find employment.
+For anyone who is not a citizen, being convicted of theft can be very damaging to a person’s immigration case.
 If you find yourself in this situation, the best decision you can make is to call an aggressive criminal defense attorney.

 Ceja Law Firm PLLC, serving clients in Houston and the surrounding areas, is one of the highest ranked legal practices in Texas and in the country.
 Jose Ceja, the lead attorney, has a well-earned reputation for compassion as well as for skillful litigation.